callicoder/spring-webclient-webtestclient-demo/README.md

-# Learn how to consume and test REST APIs using Spring 5's Reactive WebClient and WebTestClient.
+# Consume and Test REST APIs using Spring 5's Reactive WebClient and WebTestClient.

 ## Steps to Setup